dpradov/keynote-nf/_README_SRC.txt

 folders of other components and has been added the line {$ I DFS.INC} to the necessary .pas files.

+Initially the changes made by me have been marked with the comment "// [dpv]".
+Since KeyNote NF is hosted in Google Code and all the changes are clearly visibles with Subversion I'm not marking new modifications.

 Before opening Keynote projects is needed to install the following components:

 *Most of the components are included in a packet named "_PaqueteTerceros"

 *RX Library 2.75 port to Delphi 2006 (Win32), v1.0 (by Oleg Fedorov)
    --> 'rx275d2006.
 Follow the signs for the file "readme.txt" for installation

+   **NOTE**: See the coment at the beginning, to date 20 sept 2009

 *DCPcrypt v1.3      David Barton (davebarton@bigfoot.com)
    --> 'dcpcrypt-1_3'  (It has been installed package DCP_d4.bdsproj)